jimfinnis/ChatCitizen/README.md

 ## Future work
 * Make sure that **sayprob** works as advertised.
 It doesn't right now.
+* Predicates not being set correctly from game (e.g. "name" is still "Friend").
 * Line of sight for audibility?
 * Extensions to the tags to allow an NPC to be given orders or suggestions, or extract and use server data (such as time, players etc.)